 - a) The development's effect on provincial matters of interest; - See PPS and Growth Plan analyses below. - b) Whether the proposed subdivision is premature or in the public interest; - The lot creation is not premature as building permits were legally issued for the townhouse block currently under construction. - c) Whether the plan conforms to the Official Plan and adjacent plans of subdivisions, if any - See Official Plan analysis below.
-The proposed lot creation does conflict with the East Fonthill Secondary Plan; however, building permits were issued in compliance with applicable law (including the Zoning by-law) at the time.
-The lot creation, in and of itself, does not hinder further surrounding redevelopment opportunities such as a subdivision, anymore than the existing buildings (under construction)
+The proposed lot creation does conflict with the East Fonthill Secondary Plan; however, the lot creation itself does not hinder further surrounding redevelopment opportunities such as a subdivision. - d) The suitability of the land for such purposes; - The lands (and neighbourhood) are undergoing significant transformation as the